jessebuckmann/sample_preparation_module/projects/PowerSupply_Maurice_Jakob/README.md

 It is further expanded with a solar panel to charge the station remotely.

 How to put everything together is documented in the [instructions](./documentation/Instructions.md).
-There is also a separate [documentation](./documentation/Arduino/Arduino_Instructions.md) about monitoring the battery voltage.
+There is also a separate [documentation](./documentation/Arduino/Arduino_Instructions.md) about monitoring the battery voltage with the use of an arduino.

 ### Our first milestone
 ![milestone](./documentation/images/milestone.jpeg)